jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 	## Notes
 	- Requires a Twitter Developer API detecting tweets through Tweepy
 	- Requires a crypto exchange (Kraken/Binance) API which is used through ccxt (cryptocurrency exchange trading library)
-		- ccxt allows universal function calls to be used on multiple exchanges (adding a new exchange should not be difficult)
+		- ccxt allows universal function calls to be used on multiple exchanges (adding a new exchange should not be difficult as long as ccxt has the same functions implemented)